MESOTHELIOMA FROM ASBESTOS IN SHIPS AND SHIPYARDS

 Unfortunately, even though it appears that the Navy did know about at least some of the dangers posed by asbestos, the demand for ships often outweighed the concern for sailors’ asbestos exposure.
 It was not until the mid-1970s that the U.S. government decided to regulate the levels and amounts of asbestos exposure.

 Asbestos fibers can become lodged in the linings of organs — including the lungs, digestive system and heart — and cause inflammation, cellular damage and a variety of terminal diseases, including mesothelioma.
 If you have been diagnosed with mesothelioma, speaking with an experienced lawyer may be in your best interest.

 Learn more about asbestos exposure in naval ships and shipyards.
 Contact Kaiser Gornick LLP to speak with an attorney and get the help you and your family need.
-Call for a free consultation at our San Francisco/Bay Area office.
+Call for a free consultation at our San Francisco Bay Area offices.

 Contact us at (800) 824-8234 to speak with an attorney or schedule a free initial consultation online.